varmfskii/zxnext_code/zxnftp/server/README.md

     - RM \<file> - delete file on ZX Next

-    - RR - Continue (intermediate command)

     - XX - close session

 - Responses

     - OK - No error

+    - EX - File/directory exists

+    - ID - Is a directory (should be a file)

+    - N0 - Directory not empty

+    - ND - Is not a directory

     - NE - File/directory does not exist

+    - RR - Continue (intermediate command)

     - UK - Unrecognized command